Lightning-AI/pytorch-lightning/README.md

 trainer.fit(model)

 # view tensorboard logs
-print('View tensorboard logs by running\ntensorboard --logdir %s' % os.getcwd())
+logging.info('View tensorboard logs by running\ntensorboard --logdir %s' % os.getcwd())
-print('and going to http://localhost:6006 on your browser')
+logging.info('and going to http://localhost:6006 on your browser')
 ```

 When you're all done you can even run the test set separately.